zpodlovics/PauseIntrinsics/ApiDraft.md

 about potential tradeoffs in using the hints on some platform to delay the availability of viable implementations significantly.

-##Testing
+## Testing

-I believe that given the vey small footprint of Sse2.Pause() Intrinsics API, testing of an intrinsified x86 implementation in .NET will also be straightforward.
-I expect testing to focus on confirming both the code generation correctness and latency benefits of using an intrinsic implementation of Sse2.Pause().
+It seems that given the very small footprint of Sse2.Pause() Intrinsics API, testing of an intrinsified x86 implementation in .NET will also be straightforward.
+I would expect testing to focus on confirming both the code generation correctness and latency benefits of using an intrinsic implementation of Sse2.Pause().

-##Risks and Assumptions
+## Risks and Assumptions

 An intrinsic x86 implementation will involve modifications to multiple .NET components and exposing a new Sse2.Pause Intrinsics API and as such they carry some risks, but no more